Taynor/azure_secret_auto_refresh/README.md

 Refresh secret for Service Principal using Terraform and store the refreshed secret into the Key Vault

 # Prerequisites
-Terraform 1.4.6
+- Terraform 1.4.6
+- Existing Resource Group
+- Existing Service Principal

 ## Internal module prerequisites
 hashicorp/azurerm minimum 3.57.0

 ## Overview
-Takes an existing Service Principal, creates a new secret and stores the new secret value into a Key Vault secret.
+The Terraform code that takes an existing Azure Service Principal, creates a new secret and stores the new secret value into a Key Vault secret.

 ## Resources created
 - time_rotating